cashubtc/nuts/XX.md

 channel or an older funding token, and he doesn't need to contact the mint until he decides to close the channel.

+> [!NOTE]
+> _Blinding_ The term 'blinding' is used in two different contexts here.
+> One context is the _blinding factor_ which is applied to every every secret in Cashu,
+> creating the `BlindedMessage` (aka _output_) which is then signed by the mint.
+> This blinding factor is computed deterministically as described below.
+> Also, we blind the public keys that are used as the pubkeys to which the tokens
+> are locked, in accordance with NUT-?28?, as described below.

 # Fees

 Closing the channel ('exiting') involves two _stages_, a first stage where